BastilleBSD/bastille/docs/chapters/subcommands/bootstrap.rst

 Note: your mileage may vary with unsupported releases, and releases newer than the host system likely will NOT work at all.
-Bastille tries to filter for valid release names, bu if you find it will not bootstrap a valid release, please let us know.
+Bastille tries to filter for valid release names, but if you find it will not bootstrap a valid release, please let us know.

 Releases